 The two new dramas for the fall are Chicago Fire and Revolution; the other three are slated for midseason: Do No Harm, Hannibal, and Infamous.

 Instead of returning in January, The Voice comes back this fall – on two nights.
-The series will have two cycles – including a spring edition which may feature new judges (though not related to a recent well-publicized blowup between current judges Adam Levine and Christina Aguliera.)
+The series will have two cycles – including a spring edition which may feature new judges (though not related to a recent well-publicized blowup between current judges Adam Levine and Christina Aguilera.)

 NBC decided to keep its Thursday night lineup of low-rated comedies intact – mainly because of its strong young male skew (the same reason Fox is sticking its Sunday night Animation Domination lineup.)